Image Optimizer

 One of the optimizations that Image Optimizer performs is to strip the metadata from a file.

-Oftentimes digital photos will contain all sorts of information related to the image which is useful when editing the image in tools like Photoshop.
-When publishing images to the web, this sort of information isn’t useful, and in some cases can leak private data to the world.
+Often digital photos will contain all sorts of information related to the image, which is useful when editing the image in tools like Photoshop.
+When publishing images on the web, this information isn’t useful and, in some cases, can leak private data to the world.

-If you’re curious about the exact kinds of data that are being stripped, then I would recommend using a tool like exiftool to compare the original image with the optimized one.
-As an example, here’s an image that was taken with a Google Pixel and run through the Image Optimizer tool.
+If you’re curious about the exact kind of data being stripped, I recommend using a tool like exiftool to compare the original image with the optimized one.
+For example, here’s an image taken with a Google Pixel and run through the Image Optimizer tool.

 The best way to zero in on what has gone wrong with the optimization process is to review what messages are in the Local Log.